lupyuen/lupyuen.github.io/src/auto2.md

 ## PineDio Stack to PineCone

-Now Reverse Uno: The pic above shows how we __merge the updates from PineDio Branch__ back to PineCone Branch...
+Now Reverse Uno: The pic above shows how we __merge the updates from PineDio Branch__ back to PineCone Branch (like when we add a new feature for PineDio Stack)...

 1. When we commit a change to the __PineDio Branch__, GitHub Actions triggers a build of the branch.